pachyderm/pachyderm/doc/FAQ.md

 Finally, once your analysis is ready to go, you simply add your job to Pachyderm as a pipeline.
-Now it’ll automatically run and continue updating as new data comes into the system, letting you seamlessly transition from experimentation all the way to a full production deployment of your new model.
+Now it’ll automatically run and continue updating as new data comes into the system, letting you seamlessly transition from experimentation to a productionized deployment of your new model.
-Pachyderm even has rolling updates so your can continue to upgrade your production model with zero downtime.

 ##### Is Pachyderm enterprise production ready?
 Yes!
 Pachyderm just hit v1.0 and is ready for production use!
 If you need help